stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 Notes:

-* The _identity_ generates an instance of the structure used to allocate the resultant array.
+* The _identity_ is an instance of the structure used to allocate the resultant array.

 * In this case the API method accepts a pointer to a structure array which maps to the __first__ element of the allocated Java array.